-Honorary Life Member means a person admitted to APF as an Honorary Member under rule 6.1.
+Honorary Life Member means a person admitted to APF as an Honorary Life Member under rule 6.1.

-Individual Member means a person admitted to APF under rule 9 as any of; a Full Term Member, a Short Term Member, a Student Member, an Associate Member, an Honorary Life Member, an Honorary Member, or a Life Member.
+Individual Member means a person admitted to APF under rule 9 as any of; a Full Term Member, a Life Member, an Associate Member, a Short Term Member, or a Student Member.